Bon Secours Mother and Baby Home: Pope's visit to Ireland, August 2018

-Zappone raised the issue of the mass grave with Pope Francis when she met him on his visit to Áras an Uachtaráin on Saturday 25 August, and presented him with a memorandum on the issue, telling him "I hope the church will make reparations for this shameful chapter.
+Zappone raised the issue of the mass grave with Pope Francis when she met him on his visit to Áras an Uachtaráin on 25 August, and presented him with a memorandum on the issue, telling him: "I hope the church will make reparations for this shameful chapter.
 It is important and I will write to you in detail."
 Speaking to members of the press, Pope Francis said "She told me, and she was brief: 'Holy Father, we found mass graves of children, buried children, we're investigating... and the Church has something to do with this.'
 But she said it very politely and truly with a lot of respect.
 I thanked her to the point that this had touched my heart."

-A march from Tuam Town Hall to the Bon Secours site and a subsequent vigil were attended by over 1,000 people Sunday 26 August 2018, timed to coincide with a mass being celebrated by Pope Francis in the Phoenix Park, Dublin, during his visit to Ireland.
+A march from Tuam Town Hall to the Bon Secours site and a subsequent vigil were attended by more than 1,000 people on 26 August, timed to coincide with a mass celebrated by Pope Francis in the Phoenix Park, Dublin, during his visit to Ireland.
 The names of the dead were read out and a sculpture in memory of the dead was unveiled.

-Corless had been invited to attend a state reception for the pope by the office of the Taoiseach, Leo Varadkar, but she declined the invitation, saying "I had to take a stand with the babies.
+Corless had been invited to attend a state reception for the pope by the office of the Taoiseach, Leo Varadkar, but she declined the invitation, saying: "I had to take a stand with the babies.
 We have asked the Church to meet with survivors and to talk to us about the babies in the sewage tank.
 We have asked the Bon Secours sisters to give us some record, to come to Tuam, to help the survivors; to talk to them.
 For the last four years none of the priests or the Archbishop of Tuam indeed would entertain us."
-In advance of the papal visit to Ireland, Corless wrote to the Vatican to ask that the pope meet one of the survivors of the home.
+In advance of the papal visit to Ireland, Corless wrote to the Vatican to ask that the pope meet one of the survivors of the Home.
 She stated that her request had not been answered.

 In December 2018, the Sunday Independent published excerpts from a letter from Pope Francis replying to Zappone's letter, which it interpreted as putting pressure on religious orders to accept responsibility for the treatment of children who died in mother and baby homes.
-The Pope wrote "I pray in particular that efforts made by the Government and by local churches and religious congregations will help face, responsibly, this tragic chapter in Ireland's history."
+The Pope wrote: "I pray in particular that efforts made by the Government and by local churches and religious congregations will help face, responsibly, this tragic chapter in Ireland's history."
 No mention was made of additional reparations, as sought by the Minister.
 The Taoiseach described the response as "more of an acknowledgement than a substantive response."